Workshop Alchemy

 Issues

-- Designing for sense‑makingHow to prevent the rush to solutions that undermines good decisions Last week I wrote about how AI is quietly replacing working sessions.
+Last week, I hosted a small cohort for The Workshop Workshop.
+Unsurprisingly, we talked a lot about whether AI and machine learning can help with workshop design.
+For the most part, it is still too early.
+Not because AI can’t string together an agenda, but because the kind of knowledge… Read more: The Part of Workshop Design AI Still Can’t Do - Designing for sense‑makingHow to prevent the rush to solutions that undermines good decisions Last week I wrote about how AI is quietly replacing working sessions.
 Instead of pulling people together to understand a messy problem, someone “puts it into AI” and emails around the output as if the thinking is done.
 This… Read more: Designing for sense‑making

 - How AI Is Quietly Replacing Working Sessions

 Lately, I keep hearing the same line at work: “I put this into AI and it came up with this model / framework / analysis.”
-A few years ago, those same problems would have triggered a working session: get the right people together, map what we actually know, and design… Read more: How AI Is Quietly Replacing Working Sessions - Are your workshops too long?
+A few years ago, those same problems would have triggered a working session: get the right people together, map what we actually know, and design… Read more: How AI Is Quietly Replacing Working Sessions - Less Explaining, More Doing

 Why workshop length is a design decision “We need a half-day workshop.”
 Sound familiar?
 I’ve found workshop length is often treated as a given before the session even gets designed.
 Workshop length is a design choice But workshop length is not just a scheduling choice.
 It’s part of workshop design,… Read more: Are your workshops too long? - Put the Naysayer in Charge of Critique